-Due to the latest government legislation, many of our retailers have temporarily closed or moved to modified hours.
-Click below to see who is currently operating or check in with your favorites for more information on how you can continue to support them.
+We are beyond excited to begin to welcome you back to enjoy Legacy Place.
+Many of our retailers and restaurants have reopened their doors but are operating in limited capacities and may have modified hours.
+Click below to see who is currently operating or check in with your favorites for more information on how you can support them.
+See you soon.Learn More

 Furniture brand West Elm has signed an 11,000-square-foot lease in Dedham’s Legacy Place, according to the property developer behind the 10-year-old shopping and dining area.